 About the International and National (Out-of-State) Orientation Program

-For 2013 Orientation, incoming students can participate in International and National Orientation.
-Registration is now closed.
+Incoming first-year students can participate in International and National Orientation.

 Orientation Leaders are carefully selected and highly trained undergraduate student staff members who guide many of the sessions, teach students how to register for classes and serve as mentors to assist in navigating through the process of becoming a UC Davis student.
 They represent many of the 100-plus majors offered and have participated in a variety of campus programs and activities.
 They are friendly, willing to help, and excited to meet new Aggies!

 The Orientation program is under the direction of professional staff in the Student Housing department, under the Division of Student Affairs.
 The staff works closely with the college deans offices to tailor academic advice to each participant.

 The registration deadline for International and National Orientation is July 1.
 International and National Orientation occurs in two phases and includes advising over the phone or internet in the summer and an on-campus orientation the week before fall quarter begins.

 All incoming international and national students attending International and National Orientation will be emailed information about course recommendations from their College Dean’s Office.

 Information about advising will be sent to your UC Davis email account.
 Be sure to check your UC Davis email account daily as this is the primary communication between the university and students.